JuliaFolds2/OhMyThreads.jl/docs/src/literate/tls/tls.md

 end

 res_bumper = matmulsums_bumper(As, Bs);
-res ≈ res_bumper
+sort(res_nu) ≈ sort(res_bumper)

 @btime matmulsums_bumper($As, $Bs);
 ````

 ````
-  786.991 ms (275 allocations: 34.50 KiB)
+  9.865 ms (254 allocations: 50.92 KiB)

 ````

-Note that the benchmark is lying here about the total memory allocation, because it doesn't show the allocation of the task-local bump allocators themselves (the reason is that `SlabBuffer` uses `malloc` directly).
+Note that the benchmark is lying here about the total memory allocation,
+because it doesn't show the allocation of the task-local bump allocators themselves
+(the reason is that `SlabBuffer` uses `malloc` directly).

 ---